chezka-gaddi/ProjectX/README.md

 - Default config file.
 If a config.txt file is not detected, the game will attempt to write a new one and prompt the user to add their tanks to the new configuration file.
 - Fixed problem generating libCTF properly.
 - UI Refresh 3.0
-  - With the support for more tanksm the GUI was redrawn now to display the information for the tank whose turn it is including a small representation of the tank.
+  - With the support for more tanks, the GUI was redrawn now to display the information for the tank whose turn it is including a small representation of the tank.
 - New Configuration Options
   - Added MAXTURNS option into the config file
     - This will allow the user to override the default value set.